What is an echocardiogram?

 You usually don't need to prepare for a standard echocardiogram that will be done from outside of your body.

 In TEE a long, flexible tube is gently inserted into your mouth and moved into your esophagus.
 Actively swallowing as it goes down helps.
-A local anesthetic can be used on the back of your throat if the gag reflex is too strong.
+If the gag reflex is too strong, a local anesthetic can be sprayed on the back of your throat.
 Sometimes a mild sedative is also used.
 Afterwards, you should not drive or ride a bicycle for the rest of the day.

 If the examination is done using a transducer outside of your body, it isn't associated with any risks.
-Ultrasound tests do not emit any radiation.
+Ultrasound scans don't emit any radiation.

 TEE may trigger a gag reflex or increased salivation.
 Food pipe injuries are very rare.

 Bundesärztekammer (BÄK), Kassenärztliche Bundesvereinigung (KBV), Arbeitsgemeinschaft der Wissenschaftlichen Medizinischen Fachgesellschaften (AWMF).
-Nationale Versorgungsleitlinie Chronische KHK – Langfassung.
-Version 02.2016.
-(AWMF-Leitlinien; Band nvl-004).
+Nationale Versorgungsleitlinie Chronische KHK.
+AWMF-Registernr.: nvl-004.
+2016.

-Lambertz H, Lethen H. Transösophageale Echokardiographie.
-Stuttgart: Thieme; 2013.
+Lambertz H, Lethen H (Ed).
+Transösophageale Echokardiographie.
+Lehrbuch und Atlas zur Untersuchungstechnik und Befundinterpretation.
+Stuttgart: Thieme; 2018.

-Otto C. The Practice of Clinical Echocardiography.
-München: Elsevier; 2012.
+Otto CM.
+The Practice of Clinical Echocardiography.
+Philadelphia: Saunders; 2012.

 IQWiG health information is written with the aim of helping